nichostst/fashion-mnist/README.md

 # Results

 With the current setup, accuracy of a single model **consistently beat 91.3%** on the test set.
 With some luck in the initialization, it may reach close to 92%.
 In comparison to 92% accuracy from ResNet18 more than 10 times its size [as tested by Kyriakos Efthymiadis](https://github.com/kefth/fashion-mnist), it is indeed an admirable result and efficient training for such a small network.
 With ensemble of similar models of even, the same architecture, we can reach better accuracy.
 This, in PyTorch API is a simple population of saved parameters from multiple trained models onto the network.
-However, I decided not to do so as to keep the submission quick and simple.
+However, I decided not to do so as to keep it quick and simple.

 # Utilities